 The Good Grief Project is the brainchild of bereaved parents Jane Harris and Jimmy Edmonds whose son Josh died in a road accident in Vietnam in 2011.
 Jane is a psychotherapist and Jimmy a BAFTA award winning documentary film editor.
 Together they make films for the charity sector including SAY THEIR NAME for The Compassionate Friends, GERRY’S LEGACY for Alzheimers Society.

 Their own and recently completed feature documentary A LOVE THAT NEVER DIES is an important contribution to an understanding of what it means to grieve in a society that is still very reluctant to talk about death dying and bereavement.
 The film follows Jane and Jimmy on a road trip across the USA where they meet other bereaved parents in an attempt to find out why we grieve, how we grieve and why are we so afraid of those that do grieve.
-A LOVE THAT NEVER DIES will be released to the general public in the spring 2018 and will be available on DVD and as a video download.
+A LOVE THAT NEVER DIES was released to the general public in the spring 2018 and is available for streaming or screenings.

 LOCATION – Stroud, Gloucestershire UK